Pepper & Carrot AI-powered flipbook · Part 1 — Chunking a Webcomic for RAG: When Your Chunks Are Comic Pages (Series Trailer)

 The Series: What Each Post Builds

 Each post leaves you with a working slice.
-By the end of Post 10, you have the full app deployed on the public internet.
+By the end of Post 15 you have the full app deployed on the public internet; Post 16 shows a no-GPU alternative deploy on managed APIs.

 The series publishes one post at a time.
 Titles in the table below become clickable links as each post goes live; the rest are placeholders for what’s coming.